top of page

 The Emotional Journey of New Motherhood

 Becoming a mother can be one of the most profound and identity-shifting experiences in a woman’s life.
 Alongside the joy and newness, the postpartum period can stir up emotional experiences from the past.
 These emotions might be ones you were unaware of until now.
-If you feel overwhelmed or triggered after having your baby, you're not alone.
-The postpartum period often brings unhealed wounds to the forefront, demanding acknowledgment and care.
+If you feel overwhelmed, triggered, or like something from your past is suddenly louder than it used to be, you’re not imagining it.
+And you’re not alone.

 Understanding the Emotional Intensity of the Postpartum Period